-Second, the remaining 46 probable tornado reports were examined for likely duplicate reports.
-The following approach was followed.
-Each of the 46 probable reports was checked to see if it might have duplicated another report.
+reports was checked to see if it might have duplicated another report.
 Duplicate reports were defined in this article as those reports occurring close in space and time, generally 5 km or closer and reported at the same time.
 Because the reports in the TORRO database are recorded by the hour, in practice this meant tornadoes reported during the same hour.
 If the duplicate probable report overlapped with a definite report, then the definite report was retained and the probable report was discarded.
 If a definite tornado report with unknown intensity was combined with a probable tornado report with known intensity, then the intensity was assigned to the single definite report.
 If the duplicate probable report overlapped with another probable report, then the more trustworthy probable report was retained and the other report was discarded.
-Those reports that had been checked by TORRO experts or were possessing tornado tracks, direction of travel or high Tscale value were deemed to be the most trustworthy and retained.
+Those reports that had been checked by TORRO experts or were possessing tornado tracks, direction of travel, or high T-scale value were deemed to be the most trustworthy and retained.
 This check reduced the number of probable reports by 14 to 32.
 These two checks reduced the number of tornadoes on 23 November 1981 to as few as 58 and as many as 90 tornadoes (Fig. 19).